kylemcparland/LightBnB/README.md

 \i seeds/02_seeds.sql
 ```

-- Finally, navigate to LightBnB_WebApp directory and install dependencies using `npm install` ( full list documented on bottom of README.md ):
+- Finally, navigate to the LightBnB_WebApp directory and install dependencies using `npm install` ( full list documented on bottom of README.md ):

 ```bash
 cd LightBnB_WebApp